sid-fou/CTF-WriteUps/VulnLawyers.md

 ## Part 3: Login Attempts & Virtual Host Fuzzing

 - First, I tried to log in using various SQL/NoSQL injection payloads and common credentials (`admin:admin123`, etc).
-Didn’t get far-site handled them gracefully with generic errors, no verbose feedback or hints.
+Didn’t get far, site handled them gracefully with generic errors, no verbose feedback or hints.

 - Switched gears and tried vhost fuzzing: using ffuf with a wordlist to vary the `Host:` header.
 This found two new subdomains: `api.tantalus.ctfio.com` and `data.tantalus.ctfio.com`.
 Both returned JSON with app info and, importantly, another flag.